Peace Bonds in Ontario– What You Should Know?

 Will a peace bond appear on my criminal record check?

-A peace bond may also appear as a “police record” and may affect your chances of securing some employment, especially for persons who are in nursing school or some other professional program.
+A peace bond may also appear as a “police record” and could potentially impact your chances of securing certain types of employment, particularly for individuals in nursing school or other professional programs.

 Can a peace bond be used against me in future criminal proceedings?